 Nonprofit Accounting Training to Compliance Training

-Whether you are the CFO or nonprofit director, our tools help you achieve your goals with stronger nonprofit financial management.
-We not only provide nonprofit CFO training, but also offer financial training that can benefit all nonprofit accounting staff.
-Staff can benefit by taking our nonprofit accounting training courses in Indianapolis or online.
-At Financial Technologies & Management we also offer courses, articles, newsletters and webcasts to boost your staff’s competency in the area of nonprofit financial management.
-Our mentors are knowledgeable and qualified financial trainers that cover every aspect of nonprofit financial management.
+Whether you are the CFO or nonprofit staff, our tools help you achieve your goals with stronger nonprofit financial management training.
+We provide all levels of nonprofit financial management training that can benefit all nonprofit accounting staff.
+Staff can benefit by taking our nonprofit financial management training courses or online.
+At Financial Technologies & Management we also offer courses, articles, newsletters and webcasts to boost your staff’s competency in the area of nonprofit accounting and software.
+Our mentors are knowledgeable and qualified financial management trainers that cover every aspect of nonprofit financial management.

-Call Financial Technologies & Management in Indianapolis, IN, at (317) 819-0780 to learn more about our nonprofit financial management solutions.
-Also specializing in nonprofit accounting software, we can upgrade your existing software to better meet your needs.
+Call Financial Technologies & Management in Indianapolis, IN, at (317) 819-0780 to learn more about our nonprofit accounting solutions.
+Also specializing in nonprofit accounting software, we can offer software training to help you better utilize your accounting software.

 MIP Fund Accounting User Group Meetings

-Financial Technologies & Management’s Jim Simpson will be hosting monthly Indianapolis Nonprofit Financial Management Forum and MIP Fund Accounting user group meetings.
-All nonprofits are welcome to join our monthly nonprofit financial management forum.
-There is no charge for the Indianapolis Nonprofit Forum, but registration is required.
-Our forum topics range from nonprofit operating efficiency, MIP Fund Accounting software to fraud protection.
-We also offer complimentary products and services to help with nonprofit management solutions.
+Financial Technologies & Management’s Jim Simpson will be hosting monthly Nonprofit Forums and MIP Fund Accounting user group meetings.
+All nonprofits are welcome to join our FREE monthly nonprofit forum.
+There is no charge for the Nonprofit Forum, but registration is required.
+Our forum topics include all areas of essential financial management training.